Close

 Similar projects worth following

-This has been a three-year project, as Real Life Interference played up.
-But it is close to getting done now, and the world really needs more 36-bit mainframe class computers for home use.
+This has been a four-year project.
+But done now, and the world really needs more 36-bit mainframe class computers for home use.

-But the injection mold design is done, the circuit boards work, and the software, of course, was already working: this has a Raspberry Pi running simh inside.
+But the injection mold design was a touch project.
+The software, of course, was already working: this has a Raspberry Pi running simh inside.

 Before you get interested in the physical machine, have a look at [Lars]'s ITS project and [RCornwell]'s PDP-10 simulators.
 That's the most interesting bit ;)